kh-w/End_to_End_Used_Car_Price_Prediction_Using_Deep_Learning/README.md

 # Used Car Pricing - Deep Neural Network

 This project focused on used car pricing below $20000 offering.
-Due the limitation of dataset building, the brands are limited to Toyota, Honda, Mitsubishi, Hyundai, Kia and Subaru.
-The dataset obtained is solely for academic and research purposes, it did not, will not and should not be used in any businesses.
+Due to the limitation of dataset building, the brands were limited to Toyota, Honda, Mitsubishi, Hyundai, Kia and Subaru.
+Although the data used was publicly available, the dataset built in this project was solely for academic and research purposes, it did not, will not and should not be used in any businesses.

-Given the information of a used car, the price can be estimated by a deep neural network with mean absolute error (~$1565.41):
+Given the information of a used car:

 ![Summary of variables](variables_summary.png)

-The model is a 2-layer densely connected network.
-The number of nodes in each layer is found by using the tuneGrid below:
+The price of an used car could be estimated by a deep neural network.
+The model was a 2-layer densely connected network.
+The number of nodes in each layer was found by using the tuneGrid below:

 ![tuneGrid of 2-layer densely connected network](tuneGrid.png)

+In the tuneGrid, the models were sorted by mean absolute error (mae) of the model on the hold-out validation dataset.
+The best performance was from a 2-layer model with 128 nodes on the first hidden layer, and 256 nodes on the second hidden layer.
+The mae is $1505.98.

+From used car dealers' point of view, this mae could provide insight on what is the reasonable price range for a certain car if the car condition is unknown.
+They could list the car using the ceiling of this price range.
+From indiviudal sellers' point of view, this price range could provide insight on how much the car dealer is going to list their cars.
+This insight could be a useful reference to get a good deal.